 Frying Pan Park is a working model of a 1920s-1950s farm that gives visitors a peek at the agricultural process, rural community living, and landscape of the time period.
 The park is free and the tours are educational, cultural, and recreational.
 After learning about the agricultural side of the farm, visit Kidwell Farm inside Frying Pan Farm Park to see rabbits, chickens, ducks, turkeys, horses, pigs, goats, cows, sheep, and peacocks.

 Featured in two notable movies, “Food, Inc.” and “Fresh”, Polyface Farm is a popular destination for farm tours in Virginia.
-The farm is open to visitors Monday-Saturday 9am-4pm from March 1-December 14th.
-While the regular guided tours have been cancelled, visitors are welcome to take a self-guided tour or plan their trip during the farm’s bi-annual “Lunatic Tours”, a hay wagon tour of the property that educates participants about the animals and the process of farming.
+The farm is open to visitors Monday-Saturday 9am-4pm from March-December, and visitors are welcome to take a self-guided tour or plan their trip during the farm’s bi-annual “Lunatic Tours”, a hay wagon tour of the property that educates participants about the animals and the process of farming.
 Make sure that you reserve your tour spots in advance; the hayride tours are limited to 100 people per event.

 Sandy Head Ostrich Farm—Tazewell